mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Papers.md

 ## 2021

+1. Dherin, B., Munn, M., & Barrett, D. G. (2021).
+The Geometric Occam's Razor Implicit in Deep Learning. *arXiv preprint arXiv:2111.15090*.

+   - argue that over-parameterized neural networks trained withSGD are subject to a Geometric Occam’s Razor; that is, these networks are implicitly regularized by the geometric model complexity
+   - For one-dimensional regression, the geometric model complexity is simply given by the arc length of the function.
+For higher-dimensional settings, the geometric model complexity depends on the Dirichlet energy of the function
+   - explore the relationship between this Geometric Occam’s Razor, the Dirichlet energy and other known forms of implicit regularization

 1. Liu, Z., Lin, Y., Cao, Y., Hu, H., Wei, Y., Zhang, Z., ... & Guo, B. (2021).
 Swin transformer: Hierarchical vision transformer using shifted windows.
 In *Proceedings of the IEEE/CVF International Conference on Computer Vision* (pp. 10012-10022).

    - address these differences of language and vision domain (scale variation of visual entities and high pixel resolutions)